 A STAR IS BORN1 of 12Superhero movies are in their heyday right now.
 There’s no more surefire a box office bet than a solid superhero tale.
-Even the biggest stars in the business recognize the genre’s potential, with more and more of them joining superhero films every day – and the ones that haven’t often expressing their interest.
+Even the biggest stars in the business recognize the genre’s potential, with more and more of them joining superhero films every day – and the ones that haven’t often expressed their interest.

 And even though not a week goes by without some major superhero production landing a big “get,” there are still some top names not attached to any comic book project.
 So we started thinking about who some of these major stars would play in some of the big upcoming projects on the horizon.

 The key to this list is matching these actors to uncast roles that we know (or can assume) will be in some of the superhero films set to hit theaters in the next few years.
 We’ve touched on some of these roles in other “casting call” type articles, but we promise we’re not going back on our word.
 This is all about finding the perfect character for a given actor, not picking the dream actor for a given role.

 MATT DAMON as WILL MAGNUS2 of 12Will Magnus may seem like an odd role for a star like Matt Damon – how many of you said “Who?” when you read that header?
 But that’s kind of what makes it perfect.
 Think about Damon’s turn as a solitary scientist in The Martian, then add some of the psychopathy of his lonely astronaut in Interstellar, and you can see the troubled creator of the Metal Men coming to life.

 Magnus is enough of a blank slate that Damon could really define the character, taking the bare bones of Will Magnus and making him the DC Cinematic Universe’s biggest mad scientist.
 Just think Bruce Banner with an army of weirdo robots, and you’ll start to see the appeal.